eriktks/kmtrein/README.md

 find.

 Let's start with looking for a new route.
-We want to start in Groningen so we tell that to the program: our first station is Groningen:
+We want to start in Groningen so we tell that to the program: our first station is Groningen (-f groningen) and we are looking for a new route (-n):

 ```
 ./findRoutes.py -n -f groningen < traintrips.txt
 ```

-Note the program knows all station names written in lower case characters and without punctuation.
+Observe that the program knows all station names written in lower case characters and without punctuation.
 So 's Hertogenbosch becomes shertogenbosch.
 The option -f signals that the next word is the first station.
-The file traintrips.txt contain the time schedule (dienstregeling in Dutch).
+The file traintrips.txt contains the time schedule (dienstregeling in Dutch).
 The option -n signals that this is a new route and that no use should be made of previously computed route information.

 The program outputs the different routes that it finds with the longest at the bottom: